 Public Lands Work

 In the United States, almost half of its land area is owned by the American public and managed on their behalf by government agencies.
 A good number of water bodies pass through these public lands, hence any pollution or environmentally-destructive activities done along these water bodies can potentially affect marine life as well.
+With the growth of the CBD industry in Canada, land has been put aside for growing cannabis.
+This is especially in the case for pure cbd oil.
 Many local golf courses have provided help to the cause.
 Low to mid-range players try to allow the scientist room to explore using rangefinders and other tools.

 Due to that, the Centre for Marine Biodiversity also uses a wide variety of its resources at its disposal in order to ensure that public lands are helpful in preserving the rich biological diversity present in the marine environment.

 Ocean ecosystems are interconnected with terrestrial ecosystems, which is why well-maintained public lands are also essential in preserving marine biodiversity.

 Aside from that, worldwide climate change is usually caused by terrestrial activities.
 In order to fulfill the core mantra of the center, public lands are also part of its concern as most methods to fight climate change such as carbon capture and sequestration, natural via trees or artificial, are done usually in public lands.

 In its end, the center advocates the use of sound science, just laws, green policies, and strategic collaboration to protect and restore ecosystems that would be of critical use to marine biodiversity.